DeReCo: Decoupling Representation and Coordination Learning for Object-Adaptive Decentralized Multi-Robot Cooperative Transport: Experiment

 \subsubsection{\bf Setup}

 To confirm the effectiveness of DeReCo, we conducted hardware experiments with two HSRs and two unseen objects, as shown in Fig.~\ref{fig:demo-object}.
-We compared \textbf{DeReCo} with \textbf{MAPPO w/o AE}, which is the best-performing baseline in simulation.
+We compared \textbf{DeReCo} with \textbf{MAPPO w/o AE}, as \textbf{MAPPO w PI} requires privileged object information that is unavailable during real-world execution.
 For each method, we deployed the best policy trained in simulation on the real robots.
 Each gripper finger was equipped with a GelSight Mini sensor at 60~Hz for contact-force measurement, and an OptiTrack motion-capture system at 120~Hz provided the poses of the robots’ end-effectors and the object.
 The observation and action were similar to those used in simulation.
 Success is defined as achieving a final object–goal distance error of less than 0.1 m.
 For fair comparison, the initial positions of the robots and the object were set identically across both methods.